wazuh/wazuh-documentation/source/migrating-from-ossec/ossec-agent.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-   :description: Learn how to migrate OSSEC agents to Wazuh agents on Linux systems without losing any configuration data in this section.
+   :description: Learn in this section how to migrate OSSEC agents to Wazuh agents on Linux systems without losing any configuration data.

 .. _ossec_agent: